I'm a Tennessee-based freelance writer with a passion for true crime, a thirst for knowledge, and an obsession with lists.

 For the next three years, Dana would play a sly little game of cat-and-mouse with detectives, but eventually he would find himself staring at life behind bars from the paws of police detectives.

 Dana had seemed unconcerned by his family’s murder since the beginning.
-Although people’s reaction to such tragedy can vary greatly, Dana’s immediate questions about his parents’ estate went against the usual behavior.
+Although people’s reaction to such a tragedy can vary greatly, Dana’s immediate questions about his parents’ estate went against the usual behavior.

-The detectives also found it suspect Dale’s three brothers were more than willing to point the finger at their nephew.
+The detectives also found it suspect that Dale’s three brothers were more than willing to point the finger at their nephew.
 Even before the triple funeral for the Ewell family, Dale's relatives hired attorneys to block any attempts by Dana to collect his inheritance.

-Investigators were catching up to him, his extended family was accusing him of murdering his family and were fighting for the family estate; yet no court filings or finger pointing could stop Dana from living it up.
-He continued to spend with wild abandon, lavishing his FBI-Agent's-daughter girlfriend with gifts – even paying some of her college tuition.
+Investigators were catching up to him, his extended family was accusing him of murdering his family and were fighting for the family estate, yet no court filings or finger-pointing could stop Dana from living it up.
+He continued to spend with wild abandon, lavishing his FBI-agent's-daughter girlfriend with gifts—even paying some of her college tuition.

-Dana didn’t know the meaning of job, so where was all the money coming from?
+Dana didn’t know the meaning of the word "job," so where was all the money coming from?
 Diligent detectives, knowing the motivation for the murders undoubtedly centered around money, continued to dig.
 Their efforts finally paid off when they discovered, for three years, Dana had bilked his ailing maternal grandmother’s account of almost $400,000.
 By the time investigators made their discovery, the elderly woman was left with only $2,000 to provide for her extended care in a nursing home.

-Scamming Grandma was proof to police they were right about Dana Ewell.
+Scamming Grandma was proof to police that they were right about Dana Ewell.
 No one was safe from the greedy bastard.

 The Weakest Link

-Time and again police had questioned Dana, his girlfriend Monica, and even his friend Joel, but the trio continued to deny any knowledge and investigators had nothing but circumstantial evidence.
+Time and again, police had questioned Dana, his girlfriend Monica, and even his friend Joel, but the trio continued to deny any knowledge, and investigators had nothing but circumstantial evidence.